Acupuncture Reduces Stress & Strengthens the Immune System – Concord Center Acupuncture and Herbal Medicine

 Acupuncture Reduces Stress & Strengthens the Immune System

 Most of us know that stress is not good for us.
 One of the many negative effects that stress has on our body is that it weakens our immune system and makes our bodies more susceptible to a whole host of illnesses and diseases, including allergies, colds and flu.
-But few really understand the extent to which this is true unless they have suffered the effects of a serious illness due to stress, such as an autoimmune disease, cancer or recurrent infections.
-It is estimated that 80% of all illnesses are stress induced (1).
-Because of its negative effect on our immune system, 100% of all illnesses are worsened by stress.
-The good news is that acupuncture has been shown to reduce the effects of stress on our bodies and strengthen our immune system.
+But few really understand the extent to which this is true unless they have suffered the effects of an illness due to stress, such as an autoimmune disease, cancer, recurrent infections or severe anxiety.

 Anyone who has had acupuncture can tell you that it helps them feel very relaxed.
 Acupuncture has been shown to induce a “relaxation response” and strengthen our immune system by reducing the negative effects of stress on our bodies.
 Over the past 25 years, an ever growing body of research has been exploring the detailed biological mechanisms by which acupuncture reduces stress and strengthens our immune system.
 The question now is not “does it work?” but rather “how does acupuncture work to reduce stress and improve our immune system?”
 To understand this we must first understand how stress negatively impacts our immune system.